Report prolonged or extreme barking

 To be successful in this action you will need to gather meaningful supporting evidence such as corroboration from others affected, along with records of dates, times and durations of disturbances.
 Please note that, with this particular legislation,the application for the order needs to be made directly by the person affected, it cannot be made by the Council or the police.

-Contact your local team further information or if you want an application form for a section 49 District Court Order.
+Contact your locality team further information or if you want an application form for a section 49 District Court Order.

 Please note that we are not able to take action on noise from dogs barking in the street.